siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

 ## How do I remove render-blocking resources?

 It's time to fill in that hole and fix our website.
 Let's dive deep into both CSS and JavaScript.
+Our goal is not to eliminate all render-blocking resources but to lower their impact on performance.
+The Lighthouse metric is good for determining when you reach that point.

 ### Deep-dive: optimizing CSS for the critical rendering path